 Most sacred settings, like a church or synagogue, have built-in music and sound system options.
 A lot of couples come to us because they want to limit or eliminate the organ.
 Adding a violin, harp, flute, cello, guitar, or vocalist can enhance the music at your ceremony.
 Make sure you know the music restrictions of your faith!
 For example, the Catholic Church rarely allows any popular music to be played and Wagner’s “Bridal Chorus” (“Here Comes the Bride”) is usually forbidden in the Jewish service.

 In a hotel, club, or banquet hall, music restrictions are diminished but you will have to think about microphones for the officiant and musicians.
 Many hotels have an A/V department but there is an extra charge for that service.
 Your DJ may be able to handle this but be prepared to pay extra for the earlier set-up that would be required.
-Some live music performers may be able to provide a mic into their sound system but most acoustic performers would not offer this option.
+Some live music performers may be able to provide a mic into their sound system but some acoustic performers may not offer this option.

 In an outdoor setting, the music and sound issues are the same but the key is access to power.
 No power = no sound system.
 Very few musicians or DJs offer a generator but that could be rented separately.
 You may not need sound at all outside if your guest list is small and your officiant has a strong voice.
 My counsel is it is always better to have it and not need it than to later wish you had sound.